Sweaty-Chair/blockopoly-dapp/README.md

 - Prototype from [Truffle Box React](https://github.com/truffle-box/react-box)
 - Bootstrap theme and styled
 - Web3.js 1.0 beta 35
+- Using [OpenZeppelin 1.11.0](https://github.com/OpenZeppelin/openzeppelin-solidity) solidity framework for best security and stability
 <!-- - A inlined version for websites can only use iframe (such as Wix) -->

 ## Getting Started